FirstTimeEZ/server-ssl/README.md

 ### Node.js

-When you run `start-windows.bat` the latest version of `node.exe` portable will be downloaded if it doesn't exist already
+When you run `start-windows.bat` the latest version of `node.exe` portable will be downloaded

 --------